 Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

-Applications for the right to pursue doctoral studies in EXACTUS doctoral programme are processed in the autumn and spring.
-In the autumn call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.
+Applications for the right to pursue doctoral studies in the EXACTUS doctoral programme in 2025 are open in March, September and November.
+In the September call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.

 Get to know the research and potential supervisors at EXACTUS: